A note on exponential inequalities for the distribution tails of canonical von Mises' statistics of dependent observations

+which is an analogue of H{\"o}ffding's inequality~(\ref{H}) for the $m$th power of the normed sum of independent identically distributed centered and bounded random variables, i.~e., for an elementary example of canonical $V$-statistics of order $m$.

-In~\cite{Gine}, an inequality close to~(\ref{Bor}) is proved without condition~(\ref{M}), and relation~(\ref{Arcones}) is given as a consequence.
-In~\cite{GLZ}, some refinement of (\ref{Arcones}) is obtained for $m=2$, and in~\cite{Adam}, the later result was extended to canonical $U$-statistics of an arbitrary order.
-The goal of the present paper is to extend inequality~(\ref{Arcones}) to the case of stationary random variables under $\varphi$-mixing.
-For dependent observations, we do not yet know how to get more precise inequalities close to Bernstein's inequality~(\ref{Bor}), for unbounded kernels under some moment restrictions only.
+In Arcones and Gine, 1993, some inequality close to~(\ref{Bor}) was proved without condition~(\ref{M}), and relation~(\ref{Arcones}) is given as a consequence.
+In Gine et al., 2000, some refinement of (\ref{Arcones}) is obtained for $m=2$, and in Adamczak, 2006, the later result was extended to canonical $U$-statistics of an~arbitrary order.
+The most accurate estimates in the later case was obtained in Major, 2006 and Major, 2007.

+An extension of inequality (\ref{Arcones}) to the case of stationarily connected observations under $\varphi$-mixing condition is adduced in Borisov and Volodko, 2009a, 2009b.
+The goal of the present paper is to weaken the restrictions on the coefficient $\varphi(\cdot)$ which are contained in Borisov and Volodko, 2009a, 2009b.
+At the same time, we correct the corresponding proof in the later papers.